jessepollak/card/README.md

 # Card - check out the **[demo](https://jessepollak.github.io/card)**

+*NOTE: The `master` branch of this repository is currently on `v1.0.0-beta`.
+Version 1.0.0 removes the jQuery dependence for the core library, but may have issues.
+If you don't want to use the beta, you can find code for the last stable release [here](https://github.com/jessepollak/card/releases/tag/v0.1.1) and documentation [here](https://github.com/jessepollak/card/blob/v0.1.1/README.md).*

 ### A better credit card form in one line of code

 Card will take *any* credit card form and make it the best part of the checkout process (without you changing anything).
 Everything is created with pure CSS, HTML, and Javascript — no images required.